 Orientation is a one to two hour presentation that will give you a chance to meet and talk with experienced adoptive parents and counselors who will provide an overview of the entire adoption process from start to finish.

-The Model Approach to Partnership in Parenting (MAPP) and Parents' Resources for Information Development Education (PRIDE) are trainings and preparation courses that adoptive parents are required to successfully complete.
-Depending on your community based care agency you will need to complete either the MAPP or PRIDE training.
-The training will give you the opportunity to assess yourself and your family and to explore and learn about adoption issues.
+There are several different trainings and preparation courses made available throughout the state.
+Your local community based care agency will inform you of which course is available in your area.
+The adoptive parent preparation courses are mandatory.
+They are designed to give you the opportunity to assess yourself and your family as well as to explore and learn about adoption issues.
 These training sessions are usually scheduled at night or on weekends.

 The purpose of the home study is to make sure you can provide a child with a safe and secure home.
 During this time, local, state and federal background checks will be conducted on all adults living in the household.
 You will be required to supply references from your employer and school officials if you have children in school, and character references from individuals who have known you and your family.